adityamehra/Machine-Learning/ucberkeley/README.md

 # Simpson's Paradox

+This project was inspired from `Udacity's Inroduction to Data Science` and [vudlabs](http://vudlab.com/simpsons/)

 # Background:
 In 1973, the `University of California-Berkeley (UC-Berkeley) was sued for sex discrimination`.
 Its admission data showed that men applying to graduate school at UC-Berkley were more likely to be admitted than women.